Turkey wants to strengthen cooperation with the United States: Erdogan | ExBulletin

 Operations Claw-Tiger and Claw-Eagle were launched last June to ensure the security of the Turkish people and borders.

-During its more than 30-year terrorist campaign against Turkey, the PKK – classified as a terrorist organization by Turkey, the United States and the EU – was responsible for the deaths of 40,000 people, including women, children and infants.
+During its more than 30-year campaign of terror against Turkey, the PKK classified as a terrorist organization by Turkey, the United States and the EU was responsible for the deaths of 40,000 people, including women, children and infants.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online